LGBTQ rights in Georgia (country): Social attitudes

-In October 2017, Georgian football player Guram Kashia expressed support for LGBT rights, appearing at a match in the Netherlands with a rainbow armband as part of National Coming Out Day.
+In October 2017, Georgian football player Guram Kashia expressed support for LGBTQ rights, appearing at a match in the Netherlands with a rainbow armband as part of National Coming Out Day.
 Far-right groups held rowdy protests and violent riots in front of the Georgian Football Federation, demanding Kashia's expulsion from the national team.
 8 people were arrested at the riots.
 Other fundamentalists, including singer Gia Korkotashvili, appeared on national television, screaming prophecies of an imminent gay apocalypse.
 However, many supported Kashia's right to freedom of speech including many other athletes and politicians.
 These included President Giorgi Margvelashvili.
 Kakha Kaladze, a retired footballer, former Deputy Prime Minister and newly elected Mayor of Tbilisi, expressed support for Kashia, saying: "We are a democratic country.
 Everyone has the right to express their views, regardless of their nationality, sexual orientation or religion."
-In 2018, Kashia received the UEFA #EqualGame Award for his support of the LGBT community.
+In 2018, Kashia received the UEFA #EqualGame Award for his support of the LGBTQ community.
 In response to winning the award, Kashia said "I believe in equality for everyone, no matter what you believe in, who you love or who you are."

 In the October 2017 local elections, Nino Bolkvadze, an openly gay candidate, ran for a Tbilisi City Assembly seat as a member of the Republican Party.
 Bolkvadze was the first openly gay candidate to run for public office in Georgia.
 While her candidacy was ultimately unsuccessful, her run was reported as a significant shift in the conservative country.

 In 2017, the Prosecutor's Office examined 86 alleged hate crimes, 12 of which were based on sexual orientation and 37 on gender identity.
-The Public Defender's 2018 report said violence against LGBT people, whether in the family or in public spaces, was a serious problem in Georgia, and that the Government has been unable to respond to this challenge.
+The Public Defender's 2018 report said violence against LGBTQ people, whether in the family or in public spaces, was a serious problem in Georgia, and that the Government has been unable to respond to this challenge.
 The report stated that the Public Defender had received numerous complaints regarding homophobic attitudes from law enforcement officials.

-In 2018, a poll by the National Democratic Institute (NDI) showed that only 23% of the Georgian population believed that the protection of LGBT rights was important, while 44% thought the protection of LGBT rights was not important and 26% had a neutral attitude.
-The results showed a 2% gain in support for LGBT people compared to 2015, when 21% of the population considered the protection of their rights as important.
-The 2019 poll saw a 4% increase in support for LGBT rights across all groups of society with 27% of Georgians saying that protecting the rights of queer people is important.
+In 2018, a poll by the National Democratic Institute (NDI) showed that only 23% of the Georgian population believed that the protection of LGBTQ rights was important, while 44% thought the protection of LGBTQ rights was not important and 26% had a neutral attitude.
+The results showed a 2% gain in support for LGBTQ people compared to 2015, when 21% of the population considered the protection of their rights as important.
+The 2019 poll saw a 4% increase in support for LGBTQ rights across all groups of society with 27% of Georgians saying that protecting the rights of queer people is important.